-Over nearly 40 years, Automation Plastics has built a reputation for advanced thick wall molding processes, innovative mold design, and fast cycle/high cavitation operations.
+Over nearly 40 years, Automation Plastics has built a reputation for supplying thick wall molding and fast cycle/high cavitation precision functional plastics.

 Automation Plastics was founded in 1979 by Mr. Henry DeRocher, a metallurgical engineer who had developed armor for US Steel and the United States Navy during World War II.
 After the war, Mr DeRocher was a pioneer in the nascent injection molding industry.
 Initial products manufactured by Automation Plastics were battery seals for Eveready Battery Company.